-- Is it possible to put my eBook on Amazon?
+- Is it possible to list my e-book on Amazon?

 However, it’s definitely doable.
-One way to cut down the time spent creating the video is to make one long video that you then cut up into 3 separate videos inside of Camtasia.
+One way to cut down the time spent creating the video is to make one long video that you then cut up into 3 separate videos using Camtasia.

-Press record, shoot all of your footage, then cut and paste the footage into three different projects.
+Press record and shoot all of your footage, then cut and paste the footage into three different projects.

 Time: 30 minutes.

 Many topics that I teach lend themselves to being asked questions like: “What was the subject line of the email you sent?”
-“What did you say to them when you cold called?”
+“What did you say when you cold called?”
 OR “Can you share the source code of the sidebar you used?”
-“What headline received the best response rate?”
+“Which headline received the best response rate?”

-Your industry may or may not lend itself to similar types of question.
+Your industry may or may not lend itself to similar types of questions.

-However, I would encourage you to explore how you could give your customers exactly what they want in a script format.
+However, I encourage you to explore how you can give your customers exactly what they want in a script format.
 These have been among the most demanded bonuses that I’ve made.

-To get your juices flowing on how you could use this in your industry ask yourself these questions:
+To get your juices flowing on how you can use this in your industry, ask yourself these questions:

-- Is there a common formula I use that I could share with my readers?
+- Is there a common formula I use that I can share with my readers?

-- How can I give my reader exactly what I wish I had when starting out?
+- How can I give my reader exactly what I wish I’d had when starting out?

-- Is there a mantra, quote or common saying I use in my business that they could use?
+- Is there a mantra, quote or common saying I use in my business that they can use?

-Once you have come up with the script, simply put it into a text file and offer that text file as a download in exchange for their email address.
+Once you’ve come up with the script, simply put it into a text file and offer that text file as a download in exchange for their email address.

 Here is an example of how I did this: How to get a $3,000 monthly contract (with exact scripts)

-Traditionally a swipe file is a tested and proven collection of advertising headlines.
+Traditionally a swipe file is a tested, proven collection of advertising headlines.

-If you were writing a headline for your magazine article, you would reference your swipe file first and draw inspiration for your headline form a list of 50 other headlines.
-However, they have many more applications than just advertising headlines.
+If you were writing a headline for your magazine article, you would reference your swipe file first and draw inspiration for your headline from a list of 50 other headlines.
+However, swipe files have many more applications than just advertising headlines.

 Here are a few from a variety of industries: